 44. Kneeling Squat Jump

-The kneeling squat jump is an awesome exercise to raise up the heart rate and increase the blood flow in a quick time.
-This movement requires explosive power, balance, and coordination to perform correctly.
+The kneeling squat jump is an awesome exercise that quickly raises the heart rate and increases blood flow.
+This movement requires explosive power, balance, and coordination.

 It is also an effective way to build strength in your legs and core muscles because it requires you to use all of your muscle groups at once.